SciML/FluxNeuralOperators.jl/example/Burgers/README.md

 ![](gallery/burgers.png)

-Change directory to `example/Burgers` and use following commend to train model:
+Change directory to `example/Burgers` and use following command to train model:

 ```julia
 julia> using Burgers;